awsdocs/amazon-aurora-user-guide/doc_source/Aurora.MySQL56.EOL.md

 After the upgrade is finished, you also might have follow\-up work to do\.
 For example, you might need to follow up due to differences in SQL compatibility, the way certain MySQL\-related features work, or parameter settings between the old and new versions\.

-To learn more about the methods, planning, testing, and troubleshooting of Aurora MySQL major version upgrades, be sure to thoroughly read [Upgrading the major version of an Aurora MySQL DB cluster](AuroraMySQL.Updates.MajorVersionUpgrade.md)\.
+To learn more about the methods, planning, testing, and troubleshooting of Aurora MySQL major version upgrades, be sure to thoroughly read [Upgrading the major version of an Amazon Aurora MySQL DB cluster](AuroraMySQL.Updates.MajorVersionUpgrade.md)\.

 ## Finding clusters affected by this end\-of\-life process<a name="find-cluster"></a>